dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Facade"></a>Facade

 * Motivation

-Let's say that we need to develop compiler for brand new programming language.
+Let's say that we need to develop a compiler for a brand new programming language.

-The process of compiling consist of the steps like scanning, tokenizing, parsing, building abstract syntax tree, code generation etc.
+The compiling process consist of steps, such as scanning, tokenizing, parsing, building abstract syntax tree, code generation, etc.
-For each step we need to develop seprate subcomponent.
-In principle each subcomponent is complex, and the usage of the subcomponents is complex as well.
+We need to develop a separate subcomponent for each step.
+In principle, each subcomponent is complex, and the usage of subcomponents is complex as well.

-It does not make sense that the client which want to compile a code is invoking complex subcomponents in order to compile.
+It does not make sense for a client which wants to compile code to invoke complex subcomponents in order to compile.

-Better approach would be to define uniform interface which presents compiler functionality, a Compiler class.
+A better approach would be to define a uniform interface which presents the compiler functionality – a Compiler class.
-Compiler class hides "low-level" functionality from the client, so we can say that Compiler class is a facade.
+The Compiler class hides "low-level" functionality from the client, so we can say that Compiler class is a facade.

-Facade deisgn pattern, hides the complexity of the system and provides an interface to the client from where the client can access the system.
+The Facade design pattern hides the complexity of a system and provides an interface to the client through which the client can access the system.

 * Story

 You want to organize a marriage reception with dinner for 100 people.
-So in order to organize such event, you need to find and decorate a hall where the event will happen, then you need to find a music, organize flowers, send invitations and so on and so on.
+So, in order to organize such event, you need to find and decorate a hall where the event will happen, then you need to organize the band, organize flowers, send invitations, and so on and so on.

-If this is to much for you than you can find event manager which will organize event for you.
+If this is too much trouble for you, you could hire an event manager who will organize the event for you.

 This is a typical example for Facade.

 * Image